Sirius902/grindel/README.md

 # Grindel

-A Windows process hacking library in Zig.
+A Windows process hacking library in Zig with symbolic address resolution.

 ## Features